mrjleo/fast-forward-indexes/README.md

-# FastForward Indexes
+# Fast-Forward Indexes
-This is the reference implementation of [FastForward indexes](https://arxiv.org/abs/2110.06051).
+This is the reference implementation of [Fast-Forward indexes](https://arxiv.org/abs/2110.06051).

 ⚠ **Important**: As this library is still in its early stages, the API is subject to change! ⚠